Country Guide: Croatia

-- Duties and taxes of approximately 35-45% of the total value apply if shipper does not qualify for duty and tax free import.
+- Duties and taxes of approximately 35-45% of the total value apply if the owner of the goods does not qualify for duty and tax free import.

 - Technical data (chassis number, weight, power, etc.)

-- Persons with a Temporary Stay Permit or who have a permanent residence in Croatia may import used vehicles for a period of one year from the date following its import.
+- An owner of the goods with a temporary stay permit or who have a permanent residence in Croatia may import used vehicles for a period of one year from the date following its import.

 - All species of animals (dogs, cats, birds, etc.) must enter across specific borders where health control inspections are performed.